zero-deps/kvs/README.md

 To join Ring node should have role that specified in rng configuration as`ring-node-name`

-### Known issue
+### Known issues

-  > Synchronisation among buckets ( portions of virtual nodes in count or N from quorum).
+  - Synchronisation among buckets ( portions of virtual nodes in count or N from quorum).
 ATM is disabled.

-  > read/write strategy if quorum not satisfied.
+  - read/write strategy if quorum not satisfied.

 ## Docker